 - To what extent can a representation of war replace a real war, for instance, when single combat is supposed to substitute for the combat of armies, or when war is televised?

 - What is the relationship between spiritual concerns and the forms of war?
 Are all wars in some sense religious wars?

 The conference will take place at the John D. Calandra Italian American Institute in New York City from Thursday, March 30, to Saturday, April 1, 2023.

 Please note: Abstracts for this conference will only be accepted from current Telos-Paul Piccone Institute members.
 In order to become a member, please visit our membership enrollment page.
 Telos-Paul Piccone Institute memberships are valid until the end of the annual New York City conference.

-If you are interested in making a presentation, please submit a 200-word abstract and 50-word bio by December 15, 2022, to email@example.com.
+Deadline extended: If you are interested in making a presentation, please submit a 200-word abstract and 50-word bio by January 15, 2023, to firstname.lastname@example.org.
 Please place “The 2023 Telos Conference” in the email’s subject line.